wandb/docs/docs/guides/integrations/prompts/quickstart.md

 First, import the `WandbCallbackHandler` and set it up.
 You can also pass additional parameters [`wandb.init`](../../../ref/python/init.md) parameters such as your W&B Project or Entity.

-You'll see a W&B run start and be asked for your Weights & Biases **[API key](https:wwww.wandb.ai/authorize)**.
+You'll see a W&B run start and a prompt for your Weights & Biases **[API key](https:wwww.wandb.ai/authorize)**.
 Use the generated W&B run link to view your logged LlamaIndex queries and data after you start logging.

 ```python
 from llama_index import ServiceContext